+1. TO elect ten directors.

+FOR ALL NOMINEES

+WITHHOLD AUTHORITY FOR ALL NOMINEES

+$ $ FOR ALL EXCEPT (See instructions below)

+NOMINEES: () Eric A. Rose, M.D.

+() Thomas E. Constance

+() Adnan M. Mjalli, Ph.D.

+() Steven L. Fasman

+() Paul G. Savas

+() Michael A. Weiner, M.D.

-- o Judy S. Slotkin
+() Judy S. Slotkin

-- o James J. Antal
+() James J. Antal

-- o Scott M. Hammer, M.D.
+() Scott M. Hammer, M.D.

-INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in circle next to each nominee you wish to withhold, as shown here: |X|
+INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in circle next to each nominee you wish to withhold, as shown here: ()

-2. To ratify the selection of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA Technologies, Inc. for the fiscal year ending December 31, 2005.
+To ratify the selection of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA Technologies, Inc. for the fiscal year ending December 31, 2007.

+FOR

 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
 IT MAY BE REVOKED PRIOR TO ITS EXERCISE.

 RECEIPT OF NOTICE OF THE ANNUAL MEETING AND PROXY STATEMENT IS HEREBY ACKNOWLEDGED, AND THE TERMS OF THE NOTICE AND PROXY STATEMENT ARE HEREBY INCORPORATED BY REFERENCE INTO THIS PROXY.
-THE UNDERSIGNED HEREBY REVOKES ALL PROXIES HERETOFORE GIVEN FOR SAID MEETING OR ANY AND ALL ADJOURNMENTS, POSTPONEMENTS AND CONTINUATIONS THEREOF.
+THE UNDERSIGNED HEREBY REVOKES ALI PROXIES HERETOFORE GIVEN FOR SAID MEETING OR ANY AND ALL ADJOURNMENTS, POSTPONEMENTS AND CONTINUATIONS THEREOF.

 PLEASE VOTE, DATE, SIGN AND PROMPTLY RETURN THIS PROXY IN THE ENCLOSED RETURN ENVELOPE WHICH IS POSTAGE PREPAID IF MAILED IN THE UNITED STATES.

 To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method. $\Box$
+Please note that changes to the registered name(s) on the account may not be submitted via this method $ $

-Signature of Stockholder:\\\\\\
+Signature of Stockholder:

+Date:

-Signature of Stockholder:\\\\\
+Signature of Stockholder:

+Date:

 PLEASE SIGN EXACTLY AS YOUR NAME APPEARS ON THIS PROXY.
+WHERE SHARES ARE HELD

+() Mehmet C. Oz, M.D.

+PLEASE SIGN EXACTLY AS YOUR NAME APPEARS ON THIS PROXY.
 WHERE SHARES ARE HELD JOINTLY, EACH HOLDER SHOULD SIGN.
-WHEN SIGNING AS EXECUTOR, ADMINISTRATOR, ATTORNEY-IN-FACT, TRUSTEE OR GUARDIAN, PLEASE GIVE FULL TITLE AS SUCH.
+WHEN SIGNING AS EXECUTOR, ADMINISTRATOR, ATTORNEY, TRUSTEE OR GUARDIAN, PLEASE GIVE FULL TITLE AS SUCH.
 IF SIGNER IS A CORPORATION, PLEASE SIGN IN FULL CORPORATE NAME BY DULY AUTHORIZED OFFICER, GIVING FULL TITLE AS SUCH.
 IF SIGNER IS A PARTNERSHIP, PLEASE SIGN IN FULL PARTNERSHIP NAME BY AUTHORIZED PERSON.